yang-sec/SocialDisaster/README.md

 This project provides an interesting method for earthquake damage assessment.

 ## Data
-We collected earthquake data from both official data outlets and social media.
-1. Get a list of earthquakes
+1. Get a list of earthquakes from an official data outlet, such as USGS or an official Twitter account.
+Each earthquake item should have the following format: e=[latitude,longtitude,time,magnitude].
+Group them by magnitude.

 ## MasterVocab